Introduction

 Multinomial Naive Bayes

 We start with Multinomial Naive Bayes as our simplest baseline.
-Despite its “naive” independence assumption between features, this model often performs surprisingly well for text classification tasks and serves as an important benchmark—if more complex models can’t beat Naive Bayes, it signals potential issues with the approach or data.
+Despite its “naive” independence assumption between features, this model often performs surprisingly well for text classification tasks and serves as an important benchmark.
+If more complex models can’t beat Naive Bayes, it signals potential issues with the approach or data.

-attribute reveals the most influential words for each policy area, providing interpretable insights into classification patterns.
+The model’s feature_log_prob_ attribute reveals the most influential words for each policy area, providing interpretable insights into classification patterns.

 You can see the code for training the Naive Bayes model below: